ThoberDetofeno/python-challenges/script.md

 **Fresh Data vs Cost**: I update data every 30 minutes instead of instantly.
 This reduces API costs while still meeting business needs.
 For data that really needs instant updates,  we can evaluate the use of Zendesk webhooks, to real-time updates.

-**Speed vs Flexibility**: Pre-calculated results make common queries very fast but need extra storage space.
+**Speed vs Flexibility**: Pre-calculated results make common queries very fast ....but need extra storage space.
 I balance this by finding the 20% of queries that people use 80% of the time.

 **Security vs Ease of Use**: The database connection can only read data, never change it.
 Even if someone tries to hack the system, they can't modify data.
 While this limits some features, it keeps data safe.